 - has less than the equivalent of ten full-time employees and an annual turnover (total business takings) of no more than €2 million (two million euros); or

 - uses no more than 100,000 kWh of electricity each year; or

 - uses no more than 293,000 kWh of gas each year.

 A business only has to meet one of these criteria to be a micro-business.
 If you are unsure how to check whether your business meets any of these criteria, contact us for advice.

 Supply and renewal

 Gas and electricity suppliers usually buy their energy in advance and then sell it to business users under a contract.
 You will normally be tied into a contract that says how long the energy will be supplied for and how much it will cost.
 Many suppliers will agree contracts on the phone.
-Once a fixed-price contract is agreed, the supplier must send a copy of all terms and conditions of the contract within 10 days.
-They must also send information on future renewals (including how to prevent automatic renewals) within 10 days.
+Once a fixed-price contract is agreed, the supplier must take all reasonable steps to send you a copy of all terms and conditions of the contract within 10 days.

 Check your bills regularly.
 You could negotiate a new contract with your supplier when your current contract comes to an end.
 You can contact the supplier by phone, but you should always get a written copy of the contract.